 If you don't want to do personal vows don't force it, write a letter instead.
 I'm sure your partner would prefer you put into writing how you feel, then they can read in the morning of your special day rather than say vows that they know are the first result on Google 😂

-As a celebrant I always suggest a personal story for every ceremony, for which one of my questions is "what are 5 things you like/love about your partner" if you feel like you cant say how you feel then let me do it!
+As a celebrant I always suggest a personal story for every ceremony, for which one of my questions is "what are 5 things you like/love about your partner" if you feel like you can't say how you feel then let me do it!
 Keep your responses a secret and they'll be hearing for the first time at the ceremony just like vows.
 Also, you don't have to remember your vows off the top of your head, if you send them to me, I will print them out and hand them to you at vow time.

-Ok so your doing them and need advice on how to write them?
+Ok so you're doing them and need advice on how to write them?
 I've got you covered there too!

 Vows can be a few different styles too, do you want to simply express how you feel, do you want to make promises or do you want to make "vows" as such.

-Here are a few pointers to get you started
+A few content pointers to get you started-

 What are the little things they do for you that you appreciate?